 4. Have visitor zones

-If it’s the thought of judgemental visitors that’s making you fret about your messy house with mobile baby, then prioritise the rooms that they’re likely to see – and shut the doors on the ones they aren’t.
+If it’s the thought of judgmental visitors that’s making you fret about your messy house with mobile baby, then prioritize the rooms that they’re likely to see – and shut the doors on the ones they aren’t.
 Everyone does it, we promise.

 5. Have a tidy-up basket or box in every room

-This is probably our favourite tip, as it’s easy way to unclutter a room – and can take just seconds.
+This is probably our favorite tip, as it’s easy way to unclutter a room – and can take just seconds.
 You’ll feel like Mary Poppins when you’re finished!

 6. Open windows

-The fresh air will help get rid of unpleasant odours and give you a blast of energy too.
+The fresh air will help get rid of unpleasant odors and give you a blast of energy too.

 7. Adjust your mindset (even just a little bit)